 - Exclude: to bar, or to prevent entrance or inclusion

-- Expunge: to destroy or to strike out
+- Expunge: to destroy or strike out

 - Expurgate: to remove something objectionable

-- Exscind: to cut off or out
+- Exscind: to cut off or cut out

-- Exsert: to throw out
+- Exsert: to thrust out or cause to protrude

-- Exsiccate: to dry
+- Exsiccate: to dry out

 - Extemporize: to improvise

-- Excogitate: to devise
+- Excogitate: to devise or think out carefully

-- Excommunicate: to bar from membership
+- Excommunicate: to bar from membership, especially from a religious community

-- Excoriate: to abrade or censure
+- Excoriate: to abrade, criticize severely, or censure

-- Execrate: to denounce
+- Execrate: to denounce or curse

 - Execute: to carry out or perform